 Based on the foregoing, we believe that we were not a PFIC with respect to any prior taxable year.
-However, there can be no assurance that we will not become a PFIC for the current taxable year or any future taxable year as a result of changes in our operations or assets.
+However, there can be no assurance that we will not become a PFIC for the current taxable year or any future taxable year as a result of changes in our operations or assets or as a result of changes in the U.S. federal income tax law.